Kobu47/Amazon-Prime-Customer-Data-Analysis-Simulation/README.md

 ## Calculations

 --The calculations were made in Ms Sql Server to simulate a usage of huge dataset so SQL would be a preferred way of working for optimizing performance.
-Most of the calculations were done here and you can find the Querry file here:
+Most of the calculations were done here and you can find the Querry file here [Click Here](https://github.com/Kobu47/Amazon-Prime-Customer-Analysis-Simulation/blob/main/Amazon_Prime_Data_Analysis_Query.sql).
+Since i used Tableau Public for the visualisation i couldn't connect to the SQL server directly so i just saved the results to these exact CSV files :